Wilfred/difftastic/README.md

 ![Elisp screenshot](img/elisp.png)

 Compare this with git's default diff.
-It is confused by indentation changes, and doesn't know which additional closing paren has been added.
+It is confused by indentation changes, and doesn't know which closing parenthesis has been added.

 ![Elisp comparison screenshot](img/elisp_comparison.png)